jshier/HazeLight/README.md

 HazeLight is a basic client for CloudFlare™ on iOS 7.
 Developed using the Cocoa Touch APIs and test driven development, it is still a work in progress.

-CloudFlare API Key
+CloudFlare API Key and Email Address
 =========
-HazeLight requires a CloudFlare API key to function.
-Create the file apiKey.txt containing your CloudFlare API key for development purposes.
-Never commit this file to the repository.
+HazeLight requires an email address and associated CloudFlare API key to function.
+Create the files email.txt and apiKey.txt containing your CloudFlare email API key for development purposes.
+Never commit these files to the repository.

 How to Build
 =========